Image from the movie Alien - from cosmos.com

 In order to get a better understanding of how the students will use the application during their day-to-day lives, we wanted to sketch out a scenario.

-This scenario was created with the combination of information from:
+This scenario was created with the combination of information from the user interview, user persona, understanding the problem and design requirements

 sketch